 That makes logical, no?

 Therefore, your goal should be to produce material that is pertinent to just one category.
-If your website is about dogs, for instance, you should only provide content that is pertinent to dog owners.
+For instance, if your website is about dogs, you should only provide content that is pertinent to dog owners.

 By doing this, Google AdSense will only display advertisements on your website that are appropriate for your target market.
 As a result, they will be more likely to be clicked, hence enhancing your ad CTR.